ProgerXP/Notepad2e/README.md

 -----|---------|----------
 int, ms | 100 ms |

 when using **Ctrl+Wheel**, buffer will be scrolled at most once per this interval.
+Edit it if the program skips wheel rotations or is too sensitive.

 Necessary because Windows fires a handful of wheel scroll events per one real scroll.

 ### MoveCaretOnRightClick